 Atlanta's location makes it easy to travel.
 Drive a couple of hours to the Great Smoky and Blue Ridge mountains, or take a half-day's road trip to Florida, Georgia and South Carolina beaches.
 The Hartsfield-Jackson Atlanta International Airport provides ready global access.

 The university is an active citizen in the community, which naturally develops connections and opportunities for Emory students, faculty and staff to explore.

 Atlanta ranks among the top 10 U.S. metro areas on a number of key higher ed indicators, according to the Metro Atlanta Chamber, including:

 - No. 7 for total undergraduate full-time enrollment

 - No. 8 for total full-time college students enrolled

 - No. 2 for total African American full-time enrollment

 Emory students pursue internship and research opportunities both on and off campus.

 The university partners with many preeminent Atlanta institutions, such as The Carter Center and the U.S. Centers for Disease Control and Prevention.

-Georgia is home to more than a dozen Fortune 500 headquarters.
+Georgia is home to more than 15 Fortune 500 headquarters.
 Many companies on the prominent list have offices here.
 Dozens of countries maintain consular, trade or chamber of commerce offices here.